 - Goals help keep everyone on track and focused during the sprint.

 - They provide transparency for stakeholders about what’s being worked on and how it aligns with the overall objectives of the project.

-- Having a sprint goal helps reduce the chances of tasks being added to the sprint backlog at the last minute.
+- It helps reduce the chances of tasks being added to the backlog at the last minute.

-- The goal can be used as a metric to track progress and ensure that everyone is pulling their weight during the sprint.
+- The goal can be used as a metric to track progress and ensure that everyone is pulling their weight.

 The bottom line is that having a sprint goal is an important way to keep your agile project on track and focused on what’s important.
 By following these tips, you can set goals that will help you achieve success.

 Creating Good Sprint Goals Is Important